Skip to main content

 View details Hide details

-Dealers will tighten the front seat bolts, free of charge.
-Owner notification letters are expected to be mailed January 19, 2026.
-Owners may contact Volvo's customer service at 1-800-458-1552.
-Volvo's number for this recall is R10345.
-Vehicle Identification Numbers (VINs) involved in this recall will be searchable on NHTSA.gov beginning December 5, 2025.
+Owners are advised to park outside and away from structures and limit their charge to a maximum of 70% until the recall repair is complete.
+The remedy is currently under development.
+Once the repair is available, repairs will be performed free of charge.
+Owner notification letters are expected to be mailed February 23, 2026.
+Owners may contact Volvo Car’s customer service at 1-800-458-1552.
+Volvo Car's number for this recall is R10355.
+Vehicle Identification Numbers (VINs) involved in this recall will be searchable on NHTSA.gov beginning January 26, 2026.

 View details Hide details